Kubernetes

 Blog: KubeEdge, a Kubernetes Native Edge Computing Framework

 KubeEdge becomes the first Kubernetes Native Edge Computing Platform with both Edge and Cloud components open sourced!
 Open source edge computing is going through its most dynamic phase of development in the industry.
 So many open source platforms, so many consolidations and so many initiatives for standardization!
 This shows the strong drive to build better platforms to bring cloud computing to the edges to meet ever increasing demand.
 KubeEdge, which was announced last year, now brings great news for cloud native computing!
+It provides a complete edge computing solution based on Kubernetes with separate cloud and edge core modules.

 Read more